"All compounded things are subject to vanish. Strive and bring about completion by being heedful."

 Everybody who is interested, with or without previous meditation experience, is most welcome to participate.
 The development of mindfulness and the attainment of insights through one's own experience are independent of one's origin, age, gender, religion or belief.
 To practise Vipassana it is not necessary to adhere to any religious denomination.

-Everybody can register individually for the following course options:
+During course periods everybody can register individually for the following course options:

 Exclusion of liability